Best swimming watches to help you improve in 2025

-Our expert testers take a look at eight of the best swim watches on the market right now
+Our expert testers take a look at the best swimming watches on the market right now.

 Keen to maximise your time in pool or open water?
 Then analysing your training with one of the best swimming watches available is a good shout.
 Here are some to consider…